STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: LLM Assistance

+\textbf{LLM Structured Reasoning} The target task involves answering each step in the workflow to ensure that the given verdict is validly derived from the given paper text.
+We define a baseline LLM architecture for this process.
+First, we use the workflow from Section \ref{sec:scm} as a scaffold, running each LLM as a program \cite{Schlag2023LargeLM,Dohan2022LanguageMC}.
+The LLM is called step-by-step, with the answers from parent steps provided as inputs, thereby enforcing the workflow's reasoning structure.
+However, at this stage, the responses are not conditioned on the verdict being explained.
+To address this, in the second step, we adopt the self-refinement paradigm \cite{madaan2024self}, incorporating previous model responses, the graph structure encoded with incident encoding \cite{fatemi2024talk}, and the true verdict to refine the answers.
+We design tailored prompts for each workflow step type (\textsc{extract}, \textsc{infer}) and for the feedback and refinement stages.
+We terminate the feedback-refinement loop after one iteration.
+For \textsc{read} steps, the input consists of the paper text, with figures and tables replaced by annotator descriptions for language-only LLMs.
+For GPT-4o, we provide figures and tables as images.
+Table \ref{tab:performance} (top) summarizes the performance of the LLM program.
+We estimate the human baseline using leave-one-out evaluation, where each annotator's answers for a paper are compared to those of their peers, averaged across all comparisons.
+This approach provides a conservative lower-bound estimate of human performance.\footnote{An accurate estimate would require humans to re-annotate steps using inputs from their fellow annotators.} We calculate the F1 score based on individual annotator responses.
 The GPT models and Mixtral achieve high scores on factual consistency (SummaC and TRUE), marginally above the human baseline.
-However, BERT-Score ranks LLMs consistently worse.
-The decision-making performance on the boolean nodes lies below the average human performance by a large margin.
-We manually examine the discrepancy between high factuality ratings and low decision alignment in Appendix \ref{ssec:llm_extendedn_experiments}, showing that humans reserve negative decisions for extreme cases and focus their answers on a minimal set of facts relevant to the individual assessment.
-LLMs, on the other hand, tend to restate inputs, split up facts into small components, and make harsher decisions.
-These factors might affect the factuality metrics favoring the seemingly more extensive and specific LLM answers.
-Overall, LLMs produce answers with high factual overlap to the average annotator but fall short in decision-making.
+However, BERT-Score ranks LLMs consistently lower.
+The decision-making performance on the Boolean nodes lies below the average human performance by a large margin.
+We manually examine the discrepancy between high factual and low decision alignment in Appendix \ref{ssec:llm_extendedn_experiments}, showing that humans reserve negative decisions for extreme cases and focus their answers on a minimal set of facts relevant to the individual assessment.
+However, LLMs tend to restate inputs, split up facts into small components, and make harsher decisions.
+These factors might affect the factual alignment metrics, favoring the seemingly more extensive and specific LLM answers.
+This is also supported by the relatively low factual alignment of human answers to \textsc{extract} steps with the original paper text compared to the more extensive LLM responses (details in Appendix \ref{ss:extended_results}).
+While LLMs generate responses with high factual overlap compared to the average annotator, they underperform in decision-making.
+This indicates that LLMs weigh factors differently than humans during paper assessment, highlighting the risks of using LLMs without human oversight in \stricta~applications.